Medication Search: Herceptin

 Trastuzumab belongs to the group of cancer-fighting medications known as antineoplastics, and in particular to the family of medications known as monoclonal antibodies.
-It is used in addition to other therapies to treat early stage breast cancer that produces a substance known as HER2 protein.
-It is also used in combination with other medications to treat metastatic (cancer that has spread) breast and stomach cancers that product the HER2 protein.
-Trastuzumab fights this cancer by seeking out and killing the specific types of cancer cells that carry this protein.
+It is used in addition to other therapies to treat early stage breast cancer and metastatic (cancer that has spread) breast cancer that produce a substance known as HER2 protein.
+The intravenous (into a vein) form of trastuzumab is also used in combination with other medications to treat metastatic stomach cancer that produces the HER2 protein.
+Trastuzumab fights these cancers by seeking out and killing the specific types of cancer cells that carry this protein.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.